thenerdery/dot-net-standards/solution_structure.md

 ### Web Application projects
 * MUST use virtual folders and MUST NOT use wwwroot
-* All code should be kept within a single project structure
+* All code SHOULD be kept within a single project structure

 ### Module Subfolders
 * If a project contains both interfaces and implementation these SHOULD be separated by creating an “Implementation” folder